 The "AllocateActivityPartition" maintains the constraints, but not the semantics, of the UML2::ActivityPartition.
 Classifiers or Properties represented by an "AllocateActivityPartition" do not have any direct responsibility for invoking behavior depicted within the partition boundaries.
-To depict this kind of direct responsibility, the modeler is directed to the UML 2 Superstructure specification, Section 12.3.10, ActivityPartition, Semantics topic.
+To depict this kind of direct responsibility, the modeler is directed to the UML 2 Superstructure specification, sub clause 12.3.10, "ActivityPartition," Semantics topic.